-People with a fever may experience heavy breathing or shortness of breath, particularly when they are carrying out activities.
-This also happens in intense heat.
+People with a fever may experience heavy breathing or shortness of breath, particularly when they are carrying out strenuous activities.
+This also happens in intensely hot weather.

-As long as the symptoms go away after a few deep breaths and a few minutes of relaxation, they are no cause for concern.
+As long as the symptoms resolve after a few deep breaths and a few minutes of relaxation or time in the shade, they are usually no cause for concern.

-However, if heavy breathing gets worse, or is accompanied by symptoms such as dizziness and confusion, people should seek prompt medical care.
+However, if heavy breathing gets worse, or symptoms such as dizziness and confusion also occur, a person should seek prompt medical care.

-In most cases, these infections are relatively minor.
-However, if symptoms are severe, accompanied by a high fever, or do not clear up within a few days, people should seek medical care.
+Many of these infections are relatively minor.
+However, if symptoms are severe, occur alongside a high fever, or do not resolve within a few days, it is important to seek a consultation with a doctor.

 Some infectious causes of heavy breathing include:

-Cardiovascular health issues are one of the leading causes of heavy breathing and shortness of breath, particularly when symptoms last for several days.
+Cardiovascular health issues are among the leading causes of heavy breathing, particularly when symptoms last for several days.

-When the heart cannot pump enough oxygen-rich blood to the muscles and organs, the body reacts by breathing rapidly and heavily.
-This inability of the heart to keep up with the demands of the body is called heart failure.
-It may be due to one of the following causes:
+When the heart cannot pump enough oxygen-rich blood to the muscles and organs, the body reacts by triggering rapid and heavy breathing to boost oxygen intake.

 - a blood clot in the lungs